 Although there are many great wilderness shelter options available on the market today, many of them are overpriced, offer features that you may not need, and can be difficult or costly to repair.

 A DIY tarp tent provides a simple alternative for a survivalist shelter that is much easier to repair and much easier on the wallet.
 We’ve been through many of the different materials and setups that can be used to make your own DIY tarp tent.
+For simple guidelines on how to pitch a tent, see our article for more details.

 However, the beauty of this simple survivalist structure is that the possibilities of materials and setups are endless.
 What DIY tarp tent setups would you use in a survivalist emergency?
 Are there even lighter materials that could be used, or even simpler ways to set up your shelter?
 We would love to hear about your ideas in the comments below!